CakeChloe/onset-server-sync/README.md

 # Onset Server Sync

 The Onset Server Sync package generates mainly server-sided functions that allows you to sync client sided functions through all clients, in conclusion, it simplifies our lives when we just have to change one or two parameters.
-This package can also be used to reduce your client code if you're one of those freaks who doesn't want their client code for whatever to be leaked easily.
+This package can also be used to reduce your client code if you're one of those freaks who doesn't want their client code for whatever reason to be leaked easily.

 ___Do not use this to replace your laziness!
 If you have a lot of settings to change, make a seperate event like you would normally do!
 Do not send 10 requests out at once because you're lazy.___